adobe/spectrum-web-components/README.md

 You can acquire current runtimes for the individual elements with:

 ```
+npm run build:tests
 npm run test:bench
 ```

 This will run the defined [Tachometer](https://www.npmjs.com/package/tachometer) tests and report the current runtime cost of each individual element.
+When not making changes to the benchmarks thy have been built on your local machine, you can stip `npm run build:tests` for later passes.

 ## Development within Adobe